-Our White Collar Criminal Defense Team includes a veteran group of former federal prosecutors with decades of experience representing companies and individuals doing business in some of the most heavily regulated industries.
+Our White Collar Criminal Defense Team includes a veteran group of former federal prosecutors and former SEC lawyers with decades of experience representing companies and individuals doing business in some of the most heavily regulated industries.

 Our seasoned attorneys have a proven track record of resolving controversies, including regulatory investigations and enforcement actions, favorably and expeditiously.
 Often these government inquiries are resolved without our clients being charged with criminal or regulatory violations and the existence of the government inquiry never becoming public.
 In those instances when the government has filed charges or enforcement actions against our clients, our litigators have obtained successful outcomes at trial or on appeal.
 Our lawyers are also regularly engaged to design, or evaluate and improve, corporate compliance programs that prevent law violations from occurring.